ko-xinga/estelle-bot/README.md

 ![?info AdventurerName](https://i.imgur.com/2fDRoSW.png)

 # To-do
-- ?info - Add co-ability information
-- ?info - Add passive ability information
+- ?info - Add each dragon's favorite gift,
+- [NEW COMMAND] ?monster - Report HP, resistances, etc. about a monster.
+- [NEW COMMAND] ?randomizer - Fun thing to do with your alliance.
+Randomizes adventurers to fight High Midgardsormr.